Los Angeles Drug Charges Lawyer

 - Pagers/ cell phones

-Having your attorney know your court and the prosecutors is as important as knowing the law in your case.
+- Also, having an attorney that knows the prosecution, judges, and officers is as important as knowing the law.
 Ideally, you want to choose an attorney that has practiced in front of those people that will make serious decisions on your case.
 Familiarity with the court and the people will undoubtedly put you in a much more favorable situation.
+That’s why we believe you should work with Manshoory Law Group.
+We have knowledge of the law and the courts system to mount a strong defense on your behalf.